awandahl/auto-logging/github/README.md

 - Go to GitHub.com and log in to your account.
 - Click the "+" icon in the top-right corner and select "New repository".
 - Name your repository (e.g., "ham-logs").
-- Choose to make it public or private.
+- Choose to make it private, at least that is what I did.
 - Initialize with a README if you want.
 - Click "Create repository".